AAC to OGG

 Format Comparison: AAC vs OGG Vorbis

-AAC (Advanced Audio Coding) is a lossy compression format standardized by MPEG and widely adopted by Apple, YouTube, and major streaming services.
-AAC achieves excellent quality-to-size ratios, with 256 kbps providing near-transparent audio for most listeners.
-AAC is proprietary and requires licensing for commercial encoders, though decoders are freely available.
-The format dominates the Apple ecosystem and mobile devices, with universal support on iOS, Android, and modern media players.
+AAC (Advanced Audio Coding) is a lossy compression format standardized by MPEG.
+It is widely adopted by Apple, YouTube, and major streaming services.
+AAC achieves excellent quality-to-size ratios.
+At 256 kbps, it provides near-transparent audio for most listeners.
+AAC is proprietary and requires licensing for commercial encoders.
+Decoders are freely available.
+The format dominates the Apple ecosystem and mobile devices with universal iOS, Android, and media player support.

-OGG Vorbis is a completely open-source, royalty-free lossy compression format developed by Xiph.Org Foundation.
-Vorbis delivers quality comparable to or better than AAC at equivalent bitrates, with 192 kbps Vorbis matching or exceeding 256 kbps AAC in listening tests.
+OGG Vorbis is a completely open-source, royalty-free lossy compression format.
+It was developed by the Xiph.Org Foundation.
+Vorbis delivers quality comparable to or better than AAC at equivalent bitrates.
+At 192 kbps, Vorbis matches or exceeds 256 kbps AAC in listening tests.
 OGG excels in low-bitrate scenarios, making it ideal for streaming and web applications.
-The format is preferred by open-source communities and receives excellent native support on Linux systems.
-While mobile support lags behind AAC, OGG compatibility has improved significantly in modern Android and desktop applications.
+The format is preferred by open-source communities with excellent native Linux support.
+Mobile support has improved significantly in modern Android and desktop applications.